This page provides general information on how we review link applications and administer our testlink process.

 After your testlink period has ended, the Infrastructure team will review the server's overall performance during that time.
 A vote will be conducted to determine if the server should be granted permanent link (permlink) status.
 If the team's review of the server deems it necessary to delink the server, you will be notified and arrangements will be made to effect the delink.

-If your server is granted permlink status, a member of DareNET's administration will contact you to provide more information regarding network policy, setup any necessary access and privileges, and discuss your interest in any specific teams.
+If your server is granted permlink status, a member of DareNET's administration will contact you to provide more information regarding network policy, and discuss your interest in any specific teams.

-Should you not be extended an offer for permlink status, you may reapply after three months.
+Should you not be extended an offer for permlink status, you may reapply after three months, unless stated otherwise.